sdiehl/wiwinwlh/tutorial.md

 **IO**

-Sequence takes a list of IO actions, performs them sequentially and returns the list of resulting values in the order sequenced.
+``sequence`` takes a list of IO actions, performs them sequentially, and then returns the list of resulting values in the order sequenced.

 ```haskell
 sequence :: [IO a] -> IO [a]